Albanian football clubs in European competitions

 Albanian football clubs have competed in European football tournaments since the 1962-63 season when Partizani Tirana played in the European Cup.
 Clubs took part in the UEFA Champions League (formerly the European Cup), UEFA Cup, UEFA Cup Winners' Cup, UEFA Europa League, UEFA Europa Conference League and UEFA Intertoto Cup.

-Beside the 1968 withdrawal due to the Czechoslovakian crisis, the Albanian clubs did not participate or partially participated in European football tournaments for six seasons between 1973 and 1979.
+Beside the 1968 withdrawal due to the Czechoslovak crisis, the Albanian clubs did not participate or partially participated in European football tournaments for six seasons between 1973 and 1979.